 Increased intracranial pressure in adults treatment.
 Intracranial pressure - symptoms and treatment

-Many patients complain of minor ailments such as mild dizziness, blurred vision, or occasional headaches.
+Many patients complain of minor ailments such as slight dizziness, blurred vision, or occasional headaches.
 Few people associate such symptoms with any existing disease.
-Almost everyone considers fatigue, stress, lack of sleep or mental overstrain to be the cause of this condition.
+Almost everyone considers the cause of this condition to be fatigue, stress, lack of sleep or mental stress.
 Also, not everyone knows that the listed symptoms may indicate increased intracranial pressure.
-An increase in pressure, in turn, may be the result of other serious health problems, in particular cerebrovascular accident.
+Increased blood pressure, in turn, can be a consequence of other serious health problems, in particular cerebrovascular accidents.
 This is especially true for children.
-Neurologists have long sounded the alarm about the increasing incidence of this pathology.
-And today we will touch on the issue "Intracranial pressure: symptoms and treatment"
+Neurologists have long been sounding the alarm about the increasing incidence of this pathology.
+And today we will touch on the issue “Intracranial pressure: symptoms and treatment”

-If we talk about the norm of intracranial pressure, then this indicator falls into the range from 100 to 151 mm Hg.
-Before proceeding with the measurement of VHF, experts pay attention to the age of the patient.
-An important factor will be the presence or absence of a patient's history of stroke.
+If we talk about the norm of intracranial pressure, then this indicator falls within the range from 100 to 151 mm Hg.
+Before starting to measure HRF, specialists pay attention to the patient’s age.
+An important factor will be the presence or absence of a stroke in the patient’s history.

 How to check intracranial pressure?
 Methods may vary.
-Infants are predominantly prescribed an ultrasound procedure and echoencephaloscopy.
-For older patients, methods of computed and magnetic resonance imaging are used.
+Infants are mainly prescribed ultrasound examination and echoencephaloscopy.
+For older patients, computer and magnetic resonance imaging methods are used.

-With manifestations of a violation of the work of visual analyzers, special diagnostics are used, aimed at identifying the general picture of the fundus.
-In such cases, specialists are more likely to detect edema of the optic nerve, vagueness of the contours of the fundus.
+In case of manifestations of malfunction of the visual analyzers, special diagnostics are used aimed at identifying the general picture of the fundus.
+In such cases, specialists are likely to detect swelling of the optic nerve and blurred contours of the fundus.

 How to measure intracranial pressure?
 It is impossible to do this at home.
-Modern medicine provides three ways:
+Modern medicine provides three methods:

 • epidural;